soundata/soundata/docs/source/quick_reference.rst

 This table is provided as a guide for users to select appropriate datasets.
 The list of annotations omits some metadata for brevity, and we document the dataset's primary annotations only.
-For more detailed information on each dataset, please refer to the :ref:`dataset loaders <Datasets API>` section in the documentation.
+To access comprehensive details and API documentation for each dataset, please consult the section :ref:`dataset loaders <Datasets API>` within the documentation.

 "Downloadable" possible values: